 What stands out for you as our main achievements in innovation?

 We have done some excellent work around citizen empowerment.
 I think this will be increasingly important in the future of the NHS.
-One example is Design Together, Live Better where we brought together members of the public living with long-term health conditions, and we asked them to tell us what would help them live their daily lives better and produced prototypes based on these conversations.
+One example is Design Together, Live Better.
+We brought together members of the public living with long-term health conditions, and we asked them to tell us what would help them live their daily lives better and produced prototypes based on these conversations.
 This work has continued to evolve and we are now creating an online hub for citizens, innovators and healthcare professionals to crowdsource and co-create new services and products.

 Another huge achievement is our test bed, the Diabetes Digital Coach.
 This is one of seven test bed ‘experiments’ sponsored by NHS England and Innovate UK.
 Ours is looking at how people might manage their diabetes better using digital technologies.
 One of the interesting things from our point of view is in how we enable different companies to work together and with health service providers.
 So test beds are for us to learn both about the clinical and the commercial side of developing new digital health solutions.